aaron-jencks/Conway-Pool-Process/README.md

 ### [Usage](#Usage)

-To run the program you can call `python main.py`, the software runs in the terminal and makes use of the size of the terminal to determine how big of a plain to create.
+To run the program you can call `python main.py [filename]`, the software runs in the terminal and makes use of the size of the terminal to determine how big of a plain to create.
 To adjust the size of the font in your terminal, use `Ctrl+'+'` and `Ctrl+'-'`.

 You can change the size of the terminal at run time, but the changes won't take affect until the next time the software is started.

 ### [API](#API)

 You can create your own patterns to construct as blueprints, they're passed into the `Plain.construct()` method [[source]](./plain.py)

+Or you can save them as a `.rle` format file and load them in using the main usage.
+Or by manually calling `read_rle()` [[source]](./file.py) to create a blueprint and then load it by calling the `Plain.construct()` method.

 You calling `tick()` moves the plain through one iteration